Subscribe to receive our latest Risk and Compliance Insights and Research as they become available.

-With DDO to soon become enforceable, it is important to ensure your organisation is on track to be both compliant and capitalise on the opportunities that the DDO present to improve product management discipline and deliver improved financial outcomes.
+With DDO enforceable, it is important to ensure your organisation is on track to be both compliant and capitalise on the opportunities that the DDO present to improve product management discipline and deliver improved financial outcomes.

 If you have questions about DDO or need assistance in working out what needs to be done or how you are travelling in your preparations, we are here to help.

 Our next and final insight will be a quick recap of DDO and include some further practical suggestions as to how meeting these obligations can be leveraged to improve growth and product performance.